MikheyevLab/EcoEvoUnit/_posts/2015-09-16-our-first-student-defends-her-phd-thesis.md

 ![]({{ site.url }}/images/claire_defense/claire-defense-winner.jpg){:width="600px"}

 Attending a Finnish Ph.D. defense was a completely unforseen consequence of the BGI meeting.
 These are ritualized affairs, featuring an external examiner and moderated by a kustos (above and below, center), who makes sure procedure is followed and no fights break out (or so I am told).
 Claire's opponent [Dr. Seirian Sumner](http://www.bristol.ac.uk/biology/people/seirian-r-sumner/) managed to balance a friendly conversational style with over two hours of challenging questions.
 The result was more of a conversation between two scientists, but no stone was left unturned.
-However, we all knew Claire would do splendidly.
+To quote Seirian, the thesis was a "perfectly formed structure".
+We all knew Claire would do splendidly.
 Congratulations!

 ![]({{ site.url }}/images/claire_defense/claire-defense-post-defense.jpg)